irislib/faq/README.md

 - Yellow = you don't follow but over 10 of your following follows the user (hover over the icon and Iris shows the count)

 ### Feed and spam
-Iris rejects content from unknown users and that helps to filter out a lot of the spam.
+Iris rejects events from authors that your social network has not interacted with.
+The downside is that discovery of new users is more difficult, and sometimes you see less posts than on other clients.

 ### Flag (public)
 The users you choose to report are blocked on your feed and the list of your flagged users is public.